thewca/wca-documents/documents/policies/external/Competition Requirements.md

       1. Exception: for 3x3x3 Fewest Moves simultaneous competitions, the competitor limit is per location.
    4. The WCA Competition Announcement Team will review the competitor limit and/or qualification results or rankings to ensure that they are utilized properly.
 6. Registration requirements
+   1. The registration requirements are the set of rules and procedures relevant to the registration process.
       1. The registration requirements must be clear and precise.
+         1. If an occurrence is not covered by the registration requirements, the organization team and Delegate(s) must make a decision based on fair sportsmanship.
-      1. The registration requirements must be available in English.
+      2. The registration requirements must be available in English.
-      2. In addition to the English version, the registration requirements can be available in any other language and should be available in the local language.
+      3. In addition to the English version, the registration requirements can be available in any other language and should be available in the local language.
-      3. If the registration requirements are not possible to be fulfilled by an individual due to reasons outside of their control, they are eligible for completing their registration following a suitable alternative approach, at the discretion of the Delegate.
+      4. If the registration requirements are not possible to be fulfilled by an individual due to reasons outside of their control, they are eligible for completing their registration following a suitable alternative approach, at the discretion of the Delegate.
 In case of such an inquiry, organizers must involve the Delegate, who must then carefully assess the individual's situation.
 If deemed appropriate, the Delegate and organizers must make reasonable efforts to provide an alternative approach for the individual to fulfilling the requirements.
          1. Possible reasons include, but are not limited to:
             1. Having an unsupported credit card for paying the registration fee.
          2. Exceptions must not be based on:
             1. Missing the registration deadline.
             2. Not having enough money to pay the registration fee.
-   2. The registration period(s) must be a clearly defined time range with a start and end time and date.
+   2. The registration requirements must include the registration period(s) with a clearly defined time range with a start and end time and date.
       1. Each registration period must be announced publicly on the WCA website at least 48 hours before it starts.
          1. An active registration period may be extended after request of the Delegate.
          2. The competition's WCA Delegate(s) and/or organizer(s) may register for the competition prior to the first registration period, however their registration(s) must not be approved until the first registration period has started.
       2. Different registration periods may have different registration requirements (e.g. restricting which events a competitor can register for).
+   3. The registration requirements must include the procedure for completing a valid registration.
-   3. The deadline for updating registered events for competitors with completed registrations must be outlined.
+   4. The registration requirements must include the deadline for updating registered events for competitors with completed registrations.
       1. This deadline must not be earlier than the time registration is set to close.
          1. The deadline may be set to be just before an event is scheduled to take place.
       2. Competitors may choose not to compete in an event they are registered for.
-   4. The organization team must outline the conditions of the waiting list.
+   5. The registration requirements must include the conditions of the waiting list.
       1. If a waiting list is in place:
          1. Registrants will be placed on the waiting list if they have completed all requirements for a valid registration, but the competitor limit has been filled.
 Registrants from the waiting list will be accepted in the order that their registration was completed once a spot becomes available.
          2. It must be stated what the deadline is to be accepted for a registrant on the waiting list.
             1. This deadline should be the same as the deadline for refunds for competitors canceling their registration, if (partial) refunds are to be given.
          3. The organization team may specify a limit to the waiting list.
 Once the limit of the waiting list has been reached, the Delegate should inform the WCAT to close the registration period.
             1. In case a limit was not set in advance, the Delegate may contact the WCAT to request to have the registration period closed if the waiting list has become unreasonably long.
-   5. Different locations for multi-location competitions may have different registration requirements (e.g. competitor limit).
+   6. Different locations for multi-location competitions may have different registration requirements (e.g. competitor limit).
 7. Events
    1. Each event must have a planned number of rounds.
       1. Each round of each event must have a planned format and time limit.
       2. A round of an event must have planned advancement conditions if there is a subsequent round of the event.
       3. A round may have a cutoff.
-A round with a cutoff is a combined round, with the formats as per [WCA Regulation 9b)](wca{regulations/#9b}).
+A round with a cutoff is a cutoff round, with the formats as per [WCA Regulation 9b)](wca{regulations/#9b}).
    2. Only results from events that appear on the competition website in the Events tab and Schedule will be recognized.
       1. Other events may only be held unofficially.
    3. If the main event of the competition is not the 3x3x3 Cube, it should be publicly mentioned in the competition's information section of the 'General info' tab.